mikedlowis-prototypes/editor/docs/tide.1.md

     the target file and the cursor set to the line containing the definition.

 * `Ctrl+Shift+g`:
-    Jump to the previous cursor location.
+    Jump to the last implicitly marked location.
+In general, actions that move the cursor potentially greate distances will set an implicit mark before performing the move.
+These actions include, jumping to a ctag definition, jumping to a line, or clicking with the mouse.

 * `Ctrl+n`:
     Open a new instance of `tide` with no filename.